 Going on a city break to Porto?
 Don’t miss out these top things to do in Porto, Portugal that should be in everyone’s bucket list.
 In this list you will also find things to see and to eat in this vibrant city.

-Porto has so much to offer to its visitors.
-Here you will find great gastronomy, history and beautiful landscapes but also architecture, culture and amazing exhibitions that are sure to please all sort of visitors and make you want to go back for more.
+Porto, or Oporto, has so much to offer to its visitors.
+Here you will find great gastronomy, history and beautiful landscapes but also architecture, culture and amazing exhibitions that are sure to please all sorts of visitors and make you want to go back for more.

-Below a list of best things to do in Porto during your stay and how to get to them.
+Below is a list of the best things to do in Porto during your stay and how to get to them.

 - Porto bucket list